Steve Howell

-Stephen Glen Howell (born December 20, 1956) is an American former professional football fullback who played for the Miami Dolphins of the National Football League (NFL).
-He played college football at Baylor University.
+Stephen Glen Howell (born December 20, 1956) is an American former professional football player who was a fullback for the Miami Dolphins of the National Football League (NFL).
+He played college football for the Baylor Bears.
 He was also a member of the Philadelphia Eagles and played in the United States Football League (USFL) for the Arizona Wranglers.

 After his football career, Howell served as a softball coach until retiring in 2022.